 The legacy promotion system has finally been removed.
 For those already on Commerce v10 and above, you should already be familiar with the new promotion system, which has been further enhanced since then.
 In this release, one of the new features it includes is the ability to exclude certain catalog items from a promotion.

-use case for this is running a campaign that is comprised of site-wide 40% discounts, but needing to exclude certain suppliers from this promotion.
+An example use case for this is running a campaign that is comprised of site-wide 40% discounts, but needing to exclude certain suppliers from this promotion.
 Your marketers could leverage the new property that allows items to simply be dragged and dropped in a separate category.
 These items will then be excluded from the promotion.
 These exclusions apply to catalogs, categories and entries.
 When adding catalog and category exclusions, the items below them will also be excluded.

 Order status can now be extended